tabsdata/tutorials/t01_csv_pub_sub/README.md

 In a real-world scenario, your data source could be a database, an S3 bucket, or another storage location, while the subscriber could write data to various endpoints such as a database or file system.

-To achieve this, we will be using a Python IDE and CLI to work with the Tabsdata system and various Tabsdata functions.

 Through this article you will understand how Tabsdata can help you

 * connect with external systems with ease through our built-in connectors, and